drwetter/testssl.sh/doc/testssl.1.md

 capabilities, time skew relative to localhost (most server implementations return random values) and several certificate info: certificate signature algorithm, certificate key size, X509v3 key usage and extended key usage, certificate fingerprints and serial, revocation info (CRL, OCSP, OCSP stapling/must staple), certificate transparency info (if provided by server).
-When `--phone-out` supplied it checks against the certificate issuer whether the host certificate has been revoked.  `-S, --server_defaults` also displays certificate start and expiration time in GMT.
-In addition testssl.sh checks the trust (CN, SAN, chain of trust).
+When `--phone-out` supplied it checks against the certificate issuer whether the host certificate has been revoked.
+This section also displays certificate start and expiration time in GMT.
+In addition it checks the trust (CN, SAN, chain of trust).
 For the trust chain check there are 5 certificate stores provided.
-If the trust is not confirmed the trust store which failed is being identified (and the reason is displayed) and the ones which think your certificate is ok, too.
-If the server provides no matching record in Subject Alternative Name (SAN) but in Common Name (CN), it will be clearly indicated as this is deprecated.
+If the test against one of the trust stores failed, the one is being identified and the reason for the failure is displayed - in addition the ones which succeeded are displayed too.
+You can configure your own CA via ADDITIONAL_CA_FILES, see section `FILES` below.
+If the server provides no matching record in Subject Alternative Name (SAN) but in Common Name (CN), it will be indicated as this is deprecated.
 Also multiple server certificates are being checked for as well as the certificate reply to a non-SNI (Server Name Indication) client hello to the IP address.
 Also the Certification Authority Authorization (CAA) record is displayed and whether "Certificate Transparency" (CT) is supported (and if: how).
 TLS clock skew matches the time difference to the client.
 Only a few TLS stacks nowadays still support this and return the local clock `gmt_unix_time`, e.g. IIS, openssl < 1.0.1f.
 In addition to the HTTP date you could e.g. derive that there are different hosts where your TLS and your HTTP request ended -- if the time deltas differ significantly.